bedynamictech/Stupid-Simple-Login-Logo/readme.txt

 Stable tag: 1.3.2
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
-Easily change the logo displayed on the login page.
+This plugin allows the user to easily change the logo displayed on the login page.